mumenrider27/E-commerce-Web-Site/README.md

 sample user: bob@gmail.com password:pass

-Graduation Project for Bilge Adam .NET BootCamp.
+Graduation Project for Bilge Adam .NET boot camp.

 -Page itself is not in english, but the training module explanation is should you scroll down.-